 - It’s a flexible system that adapts to the geometry of the building.

-- It requires minimal maintenance.
+- It requires minimum maintenance.

-- It does not reduce useful space.
+- It does not reduce usable space.

 - Improvement of the aesthetics of the façade thanks to the protection layer.